Tudat/tudat/tutorials/tudatFeatures/mathTools/interpolators.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Creating interpolators of a single independent variable is most easily done in Tudat by creating an :class:`InterpolatorSettings` object, and passing this to the ``createOneDimensionalInterpolator`` function.

+.. class:: InterpolatorSettings

+   Class containing settings to setup an interpolator.

 .. code-block:: cpp

     // Load data.